Awards - Video Series

 When searching for awards, your guidance counselor or high school’s website will often provide a list available for graduating students who are entering college or university.
-This is just one example of a Nova Scotia high school whose website provides a list of available scholarships, application deadlines, and selection criteria: Prince Andrew High School - Scholarships.

 For additional lists of scholarships, visit your school’s website, contact your guidance counselor, or speak with your APSEA Itinerant Teacher.